-Looking For a New Cadillac SRX in your area?
+Looking for a Used SRX in your area?

 Have you driven a 2013 Cadillac SRX?

 The SRX, Cadillac’s best-selling midsize luxury crossover of 2011, gets a mild exterior refresh for 2013.
 The front end gets a tiny tweak to the bumper and grille and LEDs dotting the front vents, along with some new interior and exterior colors and re-styled 20-inch wheels.
 The SRX’s real improvements, however, have been saved for the interior.

 Little touches like lustrous wood trim and chrome accents promise to add a new level of elegance.
 But the real crowd pleaser will be the integration of Cadillac’s CUE system on a large, 8-inch screen.
 With proximity-sensing technology and “haptic feedback” (the tactile satisfaction of feeling an actual click,) users can easily navigate amongst a variety of functions.
 These include climate, smartphone and audio controls.
 Behind the screen is a new hidden storage compartment, which also contains a USB port.

 The center stack controls have been cleaned up and simplified to four: On/Off, Volume Up, Volume Down and Home.
 Up to 10 (!?!)
 Bluetooth devices will be able to connect to CUE.
 HD radio will be standard, as well as additional USB ports and a 12-volt power outlet.